Snaiel/audio-replacer-for-videos/README.md

 # automating_pysimplegui_lessons
-script for some compressing the audio and maybe other stuff
+script for applying polished audio to video file

+make sure to put video and audio in the same folder as script